CodeWithOz/RestaurantReviewsApp/README.md

 _**Note**_ that this is the Google Maps branch.

 ## Developer Set Up
-First copy the app's files to your local environment by running:
+First, copy the app's files to your local environment by running:
 ```
 git clone https://github.com/CodeWithOz/RestaurantReviewsApp.git
 ```
 from the command line.
-Alternatively, you can download the zip files and unzip them into your chosen destination.
-If you are new to git, see the [official website](https://git-scm.com/) for more information.
+Alternatively, you can download the zip files and unzip them into your chosen destination folder.
+If you are new to git, visit its [official website](https://git-scm.com/) for more information.

 Next, we must install the dependencies.
 Open your terminal program and run